Iretha/design-patterns/src/com/smdev/creational/builder/builder.md

 Locale aLocale = new Builder().setLanguage("sr").setScript("Latn").setRegion("RS").build();
 ```
 ### !!!
 Important
-- StringBuilder is close to, but does NOT implement a Builder Pattern - it's instantiated with new,
+- StringBuilder is close to, but does NOT implement a Builder Pattern - it's instantiated with new and
-does not serve the same purpose "to construct complex objects"
+does not serve the same purpose "to construct complex objects".
 ```
 StringBuilder b = new StringBuilder();
 ```
-## Examples
+## Scenarios
+* If an object might be instantiated/ constructed in many different ways.

+* If you have many optional parameters i.e. if you have some search criteria and you don't know what combination of fields
+will be used by the client to do the search.

+* If you need to configure different jobs to run at specific day of the year/ at specific day of the week/ on a specific date
+or combination of them.

+* If the result should be immutable

+* If the result should be in a consistent state

+* If you start with a factory, but than you realize that there are to many permutations (combinations of constructor args)

+* If you need to implement an app for pizza delivery.
+There should be always dough (consistent state),
+but you can always make your own combination of the other products or they depend on the recipe for the concrete pizza you ordered.

+* If you have too many constructors with different args and they get hard to read or args constantly increase (to avoid the so called
+Telescoping Constructor Pattern)

-### Example 1 - Full Example - How to implement it?
+### Example 1

+[Source Code](https://github.com/Iretha/ebook-design-patterns/tree/master/src/com/smdev/creational/builder) - Full example, with the best practises applied to it

 1).
 Create your class i.e. "Car"
 ```java
 public class Car {